christianJames24/my-portfolio/README.md

 # Portfolio Website

-A portfolio website with 3D graphics and multilingual support.
+A portfolio website with multilingual support.

 ## Tech Stack